The course attendants will:

 - Formulate and apply problem-specific chemical reactions for aqueous geochemical processes, such as mineral dissolution and precipitation, ion exchange, diffusion and dispersion, surface adsorption and redox processes.

-- Use groundwater chemistry data to delineate the geology, hydrogeology, and hydrological processes such as flow paths and travel times, and vice versa.
+- Use groundwater chemistry data to delineate the geology, hydrogeology, and hydrological processes such as flow paths and travel times.

 MSc Programme in Geology-Geoscience